revathig14/specimen/README.md

 # specimen

- Refactor the code below (note that we showed her this and discussed it in her interview) to improve the security and implement best-practices in terms of Magento coding approaches.
+ Refactor the code below to improve the security and implement best-practices in terms of Magento coding approaches.
 Also, please create a module that contains the rewritten controller and (at least) system.xml to specify appropriate default values.